Military Student Programs

 If you an active duty servicemember eligible for GI Bill ® education benefits, the Post-9/11 GI Bill may allow you to transfer your benefits to your spouse or dependents.
 The transfer program was created to help mid-career servicemembers remain active when they are needed while allowing them to take advantage of their full GI Benefits.
 (That’s why a member of the armed forces is required to still be in the military to be eligible.)

-In order to transfer benefits, a servicemember must file a Transfer of Entitlement (TOE) request.
+In order to transfer benefits to a spouse or family member, a servicemember must file a Transfer of Entitlement (TOE) request.
 If the Department of Defense (DoD) approves the benefit transfer, the designated family member can then apply for benefits directly from the Department of Veteran’s Affairs.

 This page explains some of the basic requirements.
 Bear in mind that the DoD will ultimately determine whether you can transfer your entitlement.

 Not all servicemembers who qualify to receive the GI Bill can transfer their benefits.
-In order to be eligible, you must be on active duty or in the selected reserves, officer or enlisted, in addition to meeting Post-9/11 GI Bill requirements.
+In order to be eligible for a post 9/11 Gi Bill transfer, you must be on active duty or in the selected reserves, officer or enlisted, in addition to meeting Post-9/11 GI Bill requirements.

 At least one must be true: